What is Maca?

 - PMS symptoms

 Maca root powder is a great tool for these critical moments when our bodies need the additional support to get back on track.
 However, when you’re between 15 and 35, eating a hormonally-supportive diet should be enough to balance your hormones, resolve your period problems and regulate your cycles.
-You should NOT take maca if you have an allergy to iodine, Hashimoto’s, or experience any kind of thyroid nodules or growths as it contains significant amounts of iodine.
+You should NOT take maca if you have an allergy to iodine, Hashimoto’s, or experience any kind of thyroid nodules or growths, as it contains significant amounts of iodine.
+Lastly, any time you are trying out new changes to your wellness regimen, remember to note any side effects you experience and keep in touch with your providers about what you experience.

-What’s the best kind of Maca to take?
+What’s the best kind of Maca root to take?